Curvy ‘Sports Illustrated’ Model Myla Dalbesio Sizzles In Nude Bikini As She Sways In Hot New Video

-Myla Dalbesio is back for another edition of the Sports Illustrated Swimsuit Issue, and snippets of her photo shoot shared on Instagram promise it will be a killer.
+Myla Dalbesio is back for another edition of the Sports Illustrated: Swimsuit Edition, and snippets of her photo shoot shared on Instagram promise it will be a killer.
 On Monday, the magazine kicked off the week with a sizzling video of Dalbesio moving around in a tiny bikini that puts her famous curves front and center.

-The video shows the American model is seen swaying her body around near a tree and amid its leaves.
-She is rocking a nude two-piece bathing suit that consists of a classic triangle top with spaghetti straps that tie up behind her neck.
+The video shows the American model swaying her body around near a tree and amid its leaves.
+She is rocking a nude two-piece bathing suit that boasts a classic triangle top with spaghetti straps that tie up behind her neck.
 She teamed her top with a pair of high-rise bottoms that sit just below her bellybutton, leaving her upper abs on display.
 Over her bikini, she wore a stringy jacket that covers her shoulders and arms.
 Dalbesio accessorized her Western-inspired look with a brown hat and matching belt.

 Dalbesio’s hair is styled down as her loose strands fall over her shoulders in the clip.